marshal363/btc-insurance-company-daap/@docs/frontend-new/bithedge-income-provider-frontend-plan.md

 ## 5. Implementation Strategy

 1.  **State First (Area 1):** Implement the `currentUserRole` state management and propagation.
 2.  **UI Scaffolding (Area 2):** Add the conditional rendering logic and basic UI structure for the provider view **within the existing components (`ProtectionParameters`, `ProtectionVisualization`, `ProtectionCost`, `AdvancedParameters`)**.
 This approach is preferred for the MVP to maintain simplicity and reduce code duplication.
-Avoid creating entirely separate component trees for the provider flow unless absolutely necessary.
+Avoid creating entirely separate component trees for the provider flow unless absolutely necessary. _Note: For `ProtectionParameters`, this was achieved by creating internal `BuyerParametersUI` and `ProviderParametersUI` functional components within the main file to keep the main component clean._
 3.  **Copy Updates (Area 3):** Populate the provider UI structure with the correct terminology.
 4.  **Convex Connections (Area 4):** Connect the provider UI elements to Convex queries for displaying data (yield) and then implement the transaction hook for submitting provider actions.
 5.  **Testing:** Test each component's dynamic behavior and the end-to-end flow for providers thoroughly.